sudeep0901/python/src/django/django-poll-app/README.md

 python manage.py sqlmigrate polls 0001
 python manage.py migrate
 python manage.py shell
 coverage run --source=polls  manage.py test
 coverage report -m

+# PACKAGING DJANGO App for resue in other app

+setup tools
+1. First, create a parent directory for polls, outside of your Django project.
+Call this directory django-polls.
+2. Move the polls directory into the django-polls directory.
+3. Create a file django-polls/README.rst with the following contents:
+5. Create a django-polls/LICENSE file.